-Monday through Friday, Great River School’s (GRS) day begins at 8:30 am and ends at 3 pm.
+Monday through Friday, Great River School’s (GRS) day begins at 8:30 am and ends at 3:10 pm.
 The building will be open from 8 am to 3:30 pm for students who need to arrive early or stay late and have made previous arrangements with the front office.
+Elementary Students arriving before 8:20 will need to be dropped off and useBig Canoe Kids Club before care service.
 On Wednesday afternoons, many A3 students take advantage of the Creativity, Action and Service (CAS) activity time to participate in an internship or regular volunteer opportunity off campus.

 Special Education and 504′s